-These options vest in twelve equal monthly installments beginning on September 1, 2004.
-These options vest in two equal annual installments beginning on February 7, 2005.

-- (3) These options vest over a two year period with fifty percent vesting on the first anniversary and the remaining fifty percent vesting in twelve equal monthly installments. - (4) These options vest in forty-eight equal monthly installments beginning on August 29, 2006. - (5) These options vest in twelve equal monthly installments beginning on September 5, 2006. - (6) Dr. Allen's employment was terminated in March 2006.
-Dr. Allen's outstanding options will continue to vest under the terms of his consulting agreement through February 2008.
+- (1) These options vest in forty-eight equal monthly installments beginning on September 1, 2004. - (2) These options vest over a two year period with fifty percent vesting on the first anniversary and the remaining fifty percent vesting in twelve equal monthly installments. - (3) These options vest in forty-eight equal monthly installments beginning on August 29, 2006. - (4) These options vest in twelve equal monthly installments beginning on September 24, 2007. - (5) These options vest over a four year period with twenty-five percent vesting on the first anniversary and the remaining seventy-five percent vesting in thirty-six equal monthly installments.

-There were no option exercises by our named executive officers in 2006.
+There were no option exercises by our named executive officers in 2007.
 To date, we have not granted any stock awards to our named executive officers.